Configuring Network QoS Parameters¶

 quality of service (QoS) setting for a virtual machine’s network

-of a Nova flavor.
+interface, by setting the quota of a Nova flavor.
 Any virtual

 machine created with that Nova flavor will inherit all of the specified